NordicHPC/envkernel/README.md

 * `--name $name`: Name of kernel to install (**required**).
 * `--user`: Install kernel into user directory.
 * `--sys-prefix`: Install to the current Python's `sys.prefix` (the Python which is running envkernel).
-* `--prefix`: same as normal kernal install option.
+* `--prefix`: same as normal kernel install option.
 * `--display-name NAME`: Human-readable name.
 * `--replace`: Replace existing kernel (Jupyter option, unsure what this means).
 * `--language`: What language to tag this kernel (default `python`).

 These are envkernel-specific options:

-* `--python`: Python interperter to use when invoking inside the environment.
+* `--python`: Python interpreter to use when invoking inside the environment.
 (Default `python`.
 Unlike other kernels, this defaults to a relative path because the point of envkernel is to set up PATH properly.)
 If this is the special value `SELF`, this will be replaced